Hello. You’re likely making mistakes when texting your customers.

 When customers opt-in to your texts, they should know what kind of texts they should expect to see from you.
 So if they’re opting in to appointment alerts, they shouldn’t be getting any other types of messages.

-Mistake 3: Sending looooong texts
+Text mistake 3: Sending looooong texts

 Why it makes us cringe: It’s tempting to want to fit every piece of information into a single text bubble, but what you may think is convenient for the recipient is just the opposite.
 Your long text isn’t getting your point across efficiently, and it’s leaving your recipient frustrated that they have to scroll through your message.